sbernard1129/01-Intro-to-FinTech/README.md

 As of 2018, Pitchbook had grown to over one thousand employees and revenue was $99.6 million.
 Pitchbook covers over 695,000 companies through their product.
 In the meantime, the PE firm industry has averaged and IRR of over 21 percent since the financial crisis of 2008.
 Going forward, data will continue to be key to making good decisions in private equity; Pitchbook is one way firms can gather and analyze data.
 While Pitchbook never went public, it was acquired by Morningstar in 2016.
 In comparison, PrivCo has growned to over one hundred employees and DataFox has raised $13.6 million in funding and was acquired by Oracle in 2018 for an undisclosed amount.

 ## Recommendations

-Ability to sync with Salesforce CRM and export to LinkedIn SalesNavigator.
+As a tool used primarily to help private equity and venture capital firms make decisions about investment opportunities, I would recommend the ability to sync with Salesforce CRM and export to LinkedIn SalesNavigator.
 This will allow VC and PE firms to easier connect with other companies or high net worth individuals through social media and help them communicate with new clients.
 This would use Salesfoce API and JSON.
 This would help firms’ investor relations locate and communicate new business opportunities over social media after using the data that Pitchbook provides.
+This would give clients another reason to use the software Pitchbook provides.

-Sources
+**Sources**
 ```
 https://pitchbook.com/research-process
 https://www.seattlebusinessmag.com/executive-profiles/executive-qa-pitchbook-ceo-john-gabbert